 Without a prominent value proposition, users have little reason to buy from your business, let alone pay any attention to you.
 The iPhone was considered somewhat of an elitist phone which integrated really well with other Apple devices while Samsung’s Android smartphones were seen as highly versatile and user-friendly mobile devices, which they still are by the way.

 Nokia’s phones, however, didn’t really have any of the same zeal as their competitors.
 They tried to play catch up by creating phones with stunning cameras but were a little late to the party.
-Even if their phones did something better than both iPhones and Android smartphones, they did not seem to have a clue what it was; they lacked value proposition and were unable to highlight this in their ads.
+Even if their phones did something better than both iPhones and Android smartphones, they did not seem to have a clue what it was; they lacked a value proposition and were unable to highlight this in their ads.

 The Lumia is one such example which was almost a complete failure, even though it was a good phone by mobile and manufacturing standards.
 Unfortunately, it did nothing special and added no value.
 It was badly positioned from a marketing standpoint and delivered no clear message except for “here is a smartphone that works and does what every other phone does”.
 There was no catchy market slogan.
-The value proposition was sorely missing, and perhaps Nokia was clueless so as to what they wanted to achieve with the Lumia line up.
+The value proposition was sorely missing, and perhaps Nokia was clueless as to what they wanted to achieve with the Lumia line up.
 The Lumia 920 for instance, did nothing special to outpace its Samsung Galaxy counterparts even though it did have stunning display resolution at the time.
 This lack of innovation and value proposition proved costly.

 Mistake #3: Inconsistent Marketing ‘Voice’